TheEONGame/TheE-ONGame/README.md

 > E-ON is short for Eternal-ON

-Official website of the Eternal-ON game (Please use Chrome broswer on computer to have the best experience): https://theeongame.github.io/
+Official website (Please use Chrome broswer on computer to have the best experience): https://theeongame.github.io/

 - This is a group project of undergraduate course Software Project Management 2022 of Macau University of Science and Technology.
 - Copyright (c) 2022, Li Yurui, Li Jiahe, Yang Chuanqi, Yang Yuxin.
 All rights reserved.